 After months of going back and forth on different Alpine and Pioneer head units, I made the decision last week to go with the BeatSonic Carplay adapter.
 I would say that the main reason I went in this direction is that I've never liked the look of trim rings.
 I think they look very cheap and lame.

 The BeatSonic Apple Caplay adapter is a native plug and play solution that is easy to install and easy to start using.
 In as little as 30 minutes, mine took about 15, you can be up and running with your Carplay interface.
+This is definitely one of the best Tacoma mods you can invest in.
 Let's walk through the steps to make this happen.

 Ordering The Apple Carplay Unit